 Virtual classes can be one hour, one day, or one month.
 They can be planned a quarter ahead, spring up with only a few days notice, or be cancelled without much lead time.
 On-site solutions that require shipping servers force the trainer to shoulder all of this scheduling risk, and hold the inventory no matter how many students show.
 Likewise, a cloud based training solution that requires heavy-weight, pre-class IT administration doesn’t solve the problem, especially if it also requires up-front payments.

-An ideal virtual training cloud lets trainers schedule and forget.
+An ideal virtual training software lets trainers schedule and forget.
 The invitations are sent, the servers are prepared, and then deprovisioned afterwards.
 Servers are only provisioned for the students who show up, and there is no clean-up afterwards.

 Moreover, as it’s cloud-based, the virtual IT training lab provider should allow instructors to rapidly make fully functional copies of enterprise application environments, instantly replicating and sharing these now online-accessible environments with students.